The Grand Volga Dream from Moscow to the Caspian Sea

 Continue sailing by the Zhigulevskie mountains and reach the city of Samara.
-Visit the space museum, stroll along the Volga esplanade and taste beer at the famous local brewery.
+Visit the space museum, stroll along the Volga esplanade to the Samara State Art Museum.
 In the afternoon, transfer back to your ship and enjoy a barbeque on the decks of the Volga Dream.
 (B, L, D)

 Founded in 1590, Saratov was initially a fortress forming a line of defence for the trade route along the Volga.
 Today Saratov is known for its connection to Russia's first cosmonaut, Yuri Gagarin, who lived and studied here.
 Embark on a full day city tour and visit Radishev State Art Museum who displays a fine selection of art from the 18th to the 20th centuries.
 (B, L, D)

 Arrive Volgograd and learn about its tumultuous history.
 Originally called Tsaritsyn it was renamed Stalingrad during the Soviet era and today dramatically known for the most triumphant and tragic event in Soviet history, the Battle of Stalingrad.
 Visit the memorial on Mamayev Hill and Stalingrad battle panorama museum, who displays a dozens of exhibits on the Battle of Stalingrad and the soldiers who fought in it.
-In the evening transfer back to the M/S Volga Dream and learn how to cook Russian food.
+In the evening transfer back to the M/S Volga Dream and enjoy a delicious farewell dinner.
 (B, L, D)

 Spend the whole day sailing and in the evening reach the upper end of the Volga river delta - about 100 Km from the Caspian Sea - and arrive Astrakhan, the world’s caviar capital.
 (B, L, D)